 Casetta Lucciola on our first visit and before our restoration

-If you are a foreigner and considering buying and restoring a house in Italy via a mortgage to put it simply it is not something to consider if you don’t like stress, bureaucracy, introspection.
-If you are a thinking about a restoration mortgage as an option don’t unless you have an amount of ready cash available to help pay for works.
+If you are a foreigner and considering buying and restoring a house in Italy via a mortgage to put it simply it is not something to consider if you don’t like stress, bureaucracy, or introspection.
+If you are thinking about a restoration mortgage as an option don’t unless you have an amount of ready cash available to help pay for works.

 The terms of a restoration mortgage are quite simple if still somewhat weird.
-You will receive up to half of your restoration mortgage towards the work after you have actually bought the house; do not rely on this type of mortgage to purchase your house in Italy.
+You will receive up to half of your restoration mortgage towards the work after you have bought the house; do not rely on this type of mortgage to purchase your house in Italy.
 You will not receive the rest until your project has been completed and you have received a certificate from your local town hall to say so.
-After this the bank will ask for every single invoice to be sent to them so that they can see that the 70k euros, (the minimum amount that all banks lend for a restoration mortgage), do tally up to what they are giving you.
+After this, the bank will ask for every single invoice to be sent to them so that they can see that the 70k euros, (the minimum amount that all banks lend for a restoration mortgage), do tally up to what they are giving you.
 After this they will send a Surveyor to assess the total value of your property once work has been completed and only then will they issue the final cheque, so just to reiterate once again you need available funds of your own to fund your work or a very patient builder.

 Euribor® – what does it mean?